wyattmccurdy12/Bulldog/Bulldog_AI/README.md

 2. **Start Game**: Click the "Start Game" button to begin.
 3. **Player Turns**: Players take turns rolling the die according to their strategies.
 4. **Winning**: The first player to reach the winning score (104 points) wins the game.

+## Notes on the user interface
+1. Once you press the "submit" button upon selecting players, the game will let you know that it has started.
+Do not re-select players after the game starts.
+2. After you hit the Submit button, the center panel of the game will inform you that the game has started, and "who" is playing.
+You will then be able to hit the "start game" button to begin.
+3. After the game ends, players will be cleared.
+You may then re-select players, submit, and start another time if you so choose.
+The game's state will be reset after the end of each game.

 ## Code Structure